preethikavitha/VoiceBased-Virtual_assistent-for-windows/README.md

         ├── requirements.txt                  # Lists the dependencies required for the project └── setup.py                          # Contains code for setting up the virtual voice assistant

-## License

-The code in this repository is licensed under the MIT License.
-This means that you are free to use, modify, and distribute the code, as long as you include the original copyright and license notice.
-For more information about LICENSE please click [here] (https://github.com/preethikavitha/VoiceBased-Virtual_assistent-for-windows.git)

-## Thanks for checking out!!